vguer/PizzaParlor/README.md

-# Webpage: Title
+# Webpage: Pizza Parlor

-#### What is this for, 6.x.2020
+#### Independent Project for Epicodus, 6.19.2020

 #### By Vanessa Guerrero

 ## Description

-The purpose of this project is to create a survey using business and user interface logic.
+This is a webpage for a pizza company where a user can order a pizza of various sizes with one or more individual toppings.
+It was an independent assignment for Epicodus to demonstrate knowledge of Object Oriented JavaScript where constructors and prototypes are used successfully.

 ## Setup/Installation Requirements

-* Find the repository of this application [here]() and click the green "Clone or Download Folder" to download a zip file with all its contents.
+* Find the repository of this application [here](https://github.com/vguer/PizzaParlor.git) and click the green "Clone or Download Folder" to download a zip file with all its contents.
 * Once file is downloaded, open with Visual Studio Code or the text editor of your choice to view the code.
 * To view and intereact with the webpage using Visual Studio Code, click on Terminal > New Terminal.
 Once a terminal opens, type "open index.html" and hit enter.
 This will open the page onto a browser window.

 ## Specifications

+**Behavior**: The webpage will display a pizza parlor
+  * Input: no input necessary
+  * Output: pizza parlor object: {pizza sizes: [], pizzas toppings: []}

+**Behavior**: User can select the size of a pizza
+  * Input: *click* medium pizza
+  * Output: medium pizza selected

+**Behavior**: User can choose one or more individual toppings
+  * Input: *click* anchovies
+  * Output: anchovies selected

-**Behavior**: Program will return x if x
+  **Behavior**: Program will calculate cost of pizza based on size of pizza selected
-  * Input: example
+  * Input: medium pizza with 1 topping
-  * Output: true/false
+  * Output: $15

+  **Behavior**: Program will collect user contact and payment information and display order confirmation upon submission.
+  * Input: {Name: Rimsha Ansie, Phone Number: 8767345567, Credit Card Number: 2024082049, Zip Code: 95671}
+  * Output: "Thank you for your order.
+Your pizza will be ready for pick-up shortly."

 ## Known Bugs